benningtonparkhoa/benningtonparkhoa.github.io/index.md

 ## Notice:  Your Board has spoken with Medina Township about sidewalk and gutter repairs for 2020.

-## Reminder:  Speed Limit is 30 MPH in the Subdivision
+## Reminder:  Speed Limit is 30 MPH in the Subdivision.
+Please be aware of children and pets when driving in the neighborhood.